Day 1 – International flight to Delhi, India

 Day 4 – Jaipur

-After breakfast, you will head to the city of Jaipur.
+To start the day, you will head to the city of Jaipur.
 This capital city of Rajasthan state earned the name “Pink City” when it was painted pink to welcome Prince Albert and Queen Elizabeth II in the 1800s.
 Jaipur has also been nicknamed the “Paris of India”, due to its wealth of heritage and well-planned city streets.
 In the evening you will visit Chokhi Dhani, a replication of an ethnic Rajasthani village.
 In this quintessential village you will learn about the Rajasthani culture and traditions.

 Day 5 – Jaipur